-In February, S&P agreed to pay $1.5 billion in a settlement with the U.S. Justice Department and more than a dozen states over its ratings of mortgage-backed securities before the subprime crisis.
+In February 2015, S&P agreed to pay $1.5 billion in a settlement with the U.S. Justice Department and more than a dozen states over its ratings of mortgage-backed securities before the subprime crisis.
 The month before, it had reached a settlement with the U.S. Securities and Exchange Commission and the states of New York and Massachusetts under which the company would be suspended for a year from rating securities in the biggest piece of the commercial-mortgage bond market and pay $80 million in fines.
 Regulators said S&P had set aside its usual methodology to win business in that market in 2011.
 The subprime suits were helped by e-mails like one from an S&P employee saying, “Let’s hope we are all wealthy and retired by the time this house of cards falters.”
 S&P charged that it was being unfairly singled out by federal prosecutors in retaliation for cutting the nation’s AAA grade in August 2011, but admitted in the settlement that it had no evidence to back that up.
-The 2011 downgrade had been ignored by the markets, as are many calls on government debt are by all of the raters, including their downgrades of Japan and Italy in December 2014, just as investors had deemed the U.S. a better bet after S&P’s downgrade.
+The 2011 downgrade had been ignored by the markets, as are many calls on government debt by all of the raters, including their downgrades of Japan and Italy in December 2014, just as investors had deemed the U.S. a better bet after S&P’s downgrade.
 One analysis found that since 1970, rating changes on sovereign debt have been ignored as often as followed.
 But studies by regulators in the U.S. and Europe found the big three raters hanging on to their dominant position.